 Continue walking along the Embarcadero towards the direction of the Golden Gate Bridge until you hit the end of the road.
 You are now at Fisherman’s Wharf, lined with seafood restaurants and clam chowder kiosks.
 Make a right towards the huge building to your right for our next stop — the entrancing Musee Mecanique.

-Located near the corner of Taylor and where Embarcadero ends, this entertaining museum pays tribute to the glory “arcade” days of the past.
+Located near the corner of Taylor and where Embarcadero ends, this entertaining museum pays tribute to the glorious “arcade” days of the past.

 SAN FRANCISCO FREE WALKING TOUR: FERRY BUILDING TO FISHERMAN'S WHARF VIA COIT TOWER: Musee Mecanique